TutsWiki/source/content/java/postgresql.md

 1. Download and install [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/#section=windows).
 2. Create a Java Command Line Project.
 3. Add downloaded PostgreSQL driver in the Project.<br />
-    1. After opening the project, Click on `File` and then select `Project Structure`.
+    1. After opening the project, click on `File` and then select `Project Structure`.
     2. Go to `Library` in `Project Settings` Menu in Left Pane.
     3. Click on the `+` Plus button in Main Pane.
     4. Browse for the Downloaded PostgreSQL Drivers and select the jar file.